mediadrop/mediadrop/doc/install/index.rst

    Then edit ``deployment.ini`` as you did for ``development.ini`` (e.g. set up the database config line).

+**Permissions:**
+   Usually, when deploying using a production server, the user that runs the server will not be the user account that installs the software.
+You need to ensure that your server user can write to all of the directories inside ``/path/to/mediacore_installs/data``.

 **Production Server:**
    MediaCore is WSGI-based so there are many possible ways to deploy it.